Mandy Sekiguchi

-Mandy Sekiguchi (関口 メンディー; Sekiguchi Mendi, born January 25, 1991, in New Jersey, United States) is an American-Japanese dancer, rapper, actor and a member of J-Pop groups Generations from Exile Tribe, Exile and Honest Boyz.
+Mandy Sekiguchi (関口 メンディー; Sekiguchi Mendi, born January 25, 1991) is an American-born Japanese actor, dancer, rapper and a former member of J-Pop groups Generations from Exile Tribe, Exile and Honest Boyz.

-Sekiguchi is represented with LDH.
-His mother is Japanese and his father is Yoruba Nigerian.

 Early life

-Mandy Sekiguchi was born on January 25, 1991, in New Jersey, United States and grew up in Shinagawa, Tokyo.
-Even though he was born outside of Japan, he was raised monolingual in Japanese and only started to study English later on in his career.
-He started playing baseball at the age of 6 and practiced it till his third year in high school.
+Mandy Sekiguchi was born on January 25, 1991, in New Jersey to a Japanese mother and a Nigerian American father of Igbo descent.
+He grew up in Shinagawa, Tokyo, and was raised monolingual in Japanese.
+He started to study English later on in his career.
+Sekiguchi played baseball at the age of 6 and practiced it until his third year in high school.

 Career

 In April 2011, Mandy participated in the Exile Professional Gym (EXPG) audition produced by Hiro, and he was selected as a member of Generations from Exile Tribe.

 In April 2012, he became an official member of Generations and debuted in November of the same year.

 Mandy advanced into acting for the first time in April 2014, when he was selected as a cast member of Fuji TV's late night program Wow.
 On April 27, 2014, Mandy passed the Exile Performer Battle Audition Final in Nippon Budoukan and became a member of Exile.
 In May of the same year, he made his stage debut in the stage play Dance Earth Project "Changes" while also joining the coed-group Dance Earth Party for one year.

 On January 26, 2015, members of Sekiguchi MANDY and GENERATIONS from EXILE TRIBE were appointed as "Hong Kong Tourism Goodwill Ambassadors" by the Hong Kong Tourism Board.

 On 15 April 2016, he became a member of the hip-hop unit Honest Boyz.
 He took on the position of MC in the group, calling himself simply Mandy (stylized as MANDY).
 This marked the first time he would use his vocals in a group.

 In August 2017, Mandy produced the 24karats×KANGOL collaboration collection of designer hats.
 24karats is a fashion brand developed by LDH while KANGOL was founded in 1938 as a British traditional beret brand which established itself as a symbol of the art scene.
 Additionally, he made his acting debut in LDH's movie universe HiGH & LOW in the same year.